 Several assignments must be completed during week 1.
 Consult the Calendar for more information including deadlines.

 - Submit a grade access code that you will use to access online postings of your grades.
-Instructions will be provided during the first week of classes.
+Instructions will be provided during the first week of classes, usually via email to the address in your official college record.

 - Print and complete the First Week Survey found in the course calendar.
 The link to the course calendar is also in the sidebar.